-1. Santamarina-Fojo S, Hoeg JM, Assman G, Brewer HB Jr: Lecithin cholesterol acyltransferase deficiency and fish eye disease.
+5. Santamarina-Fojo S, Hoeg JM, Assman G, Brewer HB Jr: Lecithin cholesterol acyltransferase deficiency and fish eye disease.
 In The Metabolic and Molecular Basis of Inherited Disease.
-8th edition.
+Eighth edition.
 Edited by C Scriver, A Beaudet, W Sly, et al. New York, McGraw-Hill Book Company, 2001, pp 2817-2833

 Method Description Describes how the test is performed and provides a method-specific reference

-Plasma is extracted with butanol after the addition of 17:0 lysophosphatidylcholine (LPC) as internal standard.
-After vortexing and centrifugation, the upper phase is collected, evaporated in a warm water bath using nitrogen, and reconstituted in methanol.
-Analysis is by electrospray liquid chromatography-tandem mass spectrometry (LC-MS/MS) operating in the positive mode and using selected-reaction monitoring.
-16:0 and 18:0 LPCs are quantitated using 17:0 LPC as internal standard from calibration over a concentration range of 0.1 mcM to 5.0 mcM.
-(Lacey JM, Magera MJ, Matern D, et al: Rapid quantitative determination of lysophosphatidylcholine by liquid chromatography tandem mass spectrometry [LC-MS/MS].
+Plasma is extracted with butanol after the addition of the internal standard (17:0 lysophosphatidylcholine [LPC]).
+After vortexing, centrifugation, and evaporation, the samples are reconstituted in methanol.
+Quantification is performed by selective reaction monitoring and positive mode electrospray liquid chromatography-tandem mass spectrometry (LC-MS/MS).
+(Lacey JM, Magera MJ, Matern D, et al: Rapid quantitative determination of lysophosphatidylcholine by liquid chromatography-tandem mass spectrometry [LC-MS/MS].
 J Am Soc Mass Spec 2003;13S1:26S)